 Stepping inside made it so much easier to imagine Bokor Palace in its heyday.
 The walls have moulded in parts and dust covers the floor, but the tall ceilings and the angular pillars supporting them embody its former decadence.
 We galloped around the hall pretending we were at a 1920s dinner dance, although some lessons definitely wouldn’t go amiss judging by our skills!

 There’s a myriad of small corridors and staircases that lead to different sized rooms and balconies.
 It would be great for a game of hide and seek!
 Construction to maintain the building is ongoing and there has been talk of restoring the building as it has so much potential.
 I really hope they don’t.
 Bokor bears so much history and is so unique as it currently stands.

 Also on the hill station is a old Catholic church.
 It’s extremely striking and looks and feels incredibly eerie.
 There’s still an alter inside but the the walls are covered with graffiti messages and there are damaged religious statues in the corridor.

 What’s not so pretty is the new developments in the park.
 The park is government-owned but leased out to a Chinese company who plan to redevelop the site.
 An unsightly yellow casino/hotel/conference centre was built a few years ago but it sticks out like a very sore thumb.
 If anything it makes the park even more strange with its peculiar mix of old and new.

-There’s also a waterfall in the park, but dry season is obviously not the best time to go!
+Driving back we stopped at a waterfall, but dry season is obviously not the best time to go!

-Going to Bokor National Park is a highly recommended full day out.
+Going to Bokor National Park is a highly recommended day out.
 The only thing I wish I did was bring a jumper!
 The temperature really drops up there when the sun sets and the drive down was very chilly!
 Back down to the lowlands we were greeted by a gorgeous sunset.
-Perfect end to the day.
+The perfect end to the day.